-What follows is a growing list of resources to help you reach your personal "heyday" of life.
+What follows is an evolving list of resources to help you reach your "heyday" of life.

 Navigating Transitions of All Types:

 William Bridges, Transitions: Making Sense of Life's Changes

 The go-to guide for anyone struggling to navigate the disorientation that accompanies the chosen and unchosen transitions we all face at some point--career changes, retirements, job loss, marriage, having a child, losing a loved one, getting divorced.
 Bridges' background as a lit professor stands him in good stead as he uses compelling stories from literature to illustrate the complex and protracted process of transition.
 He offers concrete strategies to help reader plot a course through their own transitions.
 Bridges’ book is a practical guide for anyone facing the bewildering terrain of life’s transitions.